bem-archive/bem-articles/deps-js-syntax/deps-js-syntax.en.md

 # The Syntax for `deps.js`

-## The complete implimentation of the deps object:
+## The complete implementation of the deps object:

 ```js
     {